 Korean noodles are classified into several categories.
 Some are warm, some are cold, and some are served as side dishes.
 Let’s learn everything about them in the subsections below.

-Before talking about noodle dishes, I want to provide more information about the type of Korean noodles used.
-Check them out!
-You may need some of them for your next Korean noodle recipe.
+Before talking about specific noodle dishes, I want to provide more information about the different types of Korean noodles that people use in these recipes.
+Let’s check them out!

 |Type of Korean noodles||Ingredients||Texture||Uses|